Treasurer's House, York

-In 1720 the building was divided in two, separating Gray's Court, with its fine courtyard and 12th century foundations, from the current Treasurer's House.
+In 1720 the building was divided in two, separating Gray's Court, with its fine courtyard and 12th-century foundations, from the current Treasurer's House.

-The house itself contains a fine collection of medieval furnishings, as well as later 17th and 18th century furniture.
+The house itself contains a fine collection of medieval furnishings, as well as later 17th and 18th-century furniture.
 An audio-visual display recounts the history of the place.

 Visiting Treasurer's House

 Treasurer's House is like an oasis of peace compared to the nearby Minster with its hordes of tourists.
-The gardens are a wonderful, peaceful space around a central greeen.
+The gardens are a wonderful, peaceful space around a central green.
 The house is a fascinating study in time periods, with furnishings running the gamut from medieval to Georgian.

-England, YO1 7JL
+Address: Minster Yard, York, Yorkshire, England, YO1 7JL

 Attraction Type: Historic Building

-Website: Treasurers House
+Website: Treasurer's House